RatersApp/.github/profile/README.md

 # RatersApp: Discover, Rate, and Review Movies

-RatersApp is a SocialFi platform powered by the Internet Computer (ICP) blockchain, designed for movie lovers.
+RatersApp is a SocialFi platform powered by the blockchain, designed for movie lovers.
 It provides a space to share reviews, ratings, and discover films.

 ## Overview